TokenLogic-com-au/aave-helpers/src/bridges/ccip/README.md

 Non-EVM chains are supported.

+### Destination Addresses

 The destination chain address must be provided as bytes.
 For EVM chains, convert the address to bytes with `abi.encode(address)`, where address if an EVM address.
 For Solana/Aptos, `abi.encode(bytes32)` where bytes32 is the Aptos/Solana address.

+### Gas Limits

+CCIP docs on gas limits can be found [here](https://docs.chain.link/ccip/tutorials/evm/ccipreceive-gaslimit)

+In order to profile gas limits, a user can run tests with the `--gas-report` flag enabled to get an estimate of the gas costs incurred.
+Adding a few percentage points for safety is always recommended.
+From tests, for EVM to EVM messages, the average cost is around 65,000 gas used by the `ccipReceive()` function so a gas limit of 100,000 should be more than enough and is 50% of the default gas-limit of 200,000 established by CCIP which would save the DAO a lot of gas.
+Gas not used is lost.

+Even if a function cannot be executed because of insufficient gas automatically, a transaction can always be manually executed at a later time with a higher gas cost.